 MaxPar® BSOHigh-Purity Spray Oil

-MaxPar BSO 75 is a high purity spray oil that protects plant life against disease and pests.
-It is biodegradable and safe to the end user, and has an ultra high unsulfonated residue (UR) level that keeps toxicity to plants very low.
+MaxPar BSO 75 is a high purity spray oil used as a carrier for fungicides and insecticides that protect plant life against disease and pests.
+It is biodegradable and safe to the end-user and has an ultra-high unsulfonated residue level that keeps toxicity to plants very low.

-MaxPar BSO 75 can be used to control both Yellow and Black Sigatoka disease.
-By coating the leaf with a thin film of oil the fungi growth will be slowed.
-Pests will also avoid protected plant life.
-Because the banana spray oil is a non-toxic chemical, fungi and pests cannot become immune to the product.
-MaxPar BSO 75 can be used in addition to other fungicides to help combat disease on multiple levels.
+MaxPar BSO 75 can be used as a carrier for fungicides to control both Yellow and Black Sigatoka disease.
+By coating the leaf with a thin film of oil, the oil will give the selected fungicide optimal time to slow the fungi growth.
+Pests will also avoid protected plant life if customers add insecticides to the formula.

-The time it takes for a spray oil to evaporate is measured by its distillation mid-point.
-A higher mid-point will allow the oil to evaporate slower and protect the plant life for a longer period of time.
-A distillation mid-point of 400 degrees Fahrenheit is considered to be the lowest level before a spray oil is deemed ineffective.
-The average mid-point for MaxPar BSO 75 is 429 degrees Fahrenheit.
+The vacuum distillation midpoint measures the time it takes for a spray oil to evaporate.
+A higher midpoint will allow the oil to evaporate slower and provide added time for fungicides and insecticides to protect the plant life for a more extended period.
+A distillation midpoint of 400 degrees Fahrenheit is considered the lowest level before a spray oil is deemed ineffective.
+The average midpoint for MaxPar BSO 75 is 418 degrees Fahrenheit.

 MaxPar BSO Properties